 - Ends: 16 1/2″ x 22 1/2″

-I did recess the woofer from on the outside of the box so that it would sit flush.
-This will be important to do if you decide to turn it into an end table.
-This allows you to put on around 6″ legs.
+I did recess the woofer so that it would sit flush.
+This will be important to do if you decide to turn it into an end table as it allows you to put on 6″ legs.
 Without this you will want to raise the legs up higher.
 Each woofer is placed 12″ from the bottom and 7 1/2″ from the side.
 The ports will be 5″ from the top or bottom and 15″ from the sides.
 You will need to line up the holes correctly so you can bolt the subwoofers together.
-You can use a centering punch, or what I will do is put the driver in the recess and drill one hole out.
-Attach a bolt then drill a second hole on the other side.
-Attach another bolt.
+I attach a bolt through a drilled hole then drill a second hole cattycorner to the first.
+After complete, attach another bolt.
 The woofer should no longer be able to move, then you can drill all the other holes without worrying about it moving.
 Just make sure to drill them directly down and not at an angle.

 The easiest way to attach the woofers to the front baffle is to use bolts and nuts.
 I would recommend either locking nuts or double nuts to make sure they do not come loose.
 You can pick up bolts pretty cheap at your local hardware store.
 Places like Ace Hardware will sell them by the bolt, which is often times cheaper than buying them in bulk.
 I used 10-24 bolts that were 1 and 1/2″ long.
-I would not use anything shorter, and it might make it easier for some if they bought 2″ long screws.
+Don’t use anything shorter.
+However, you could go longer.
+Something like 2″ long might make it easier.
 It would help, especially when starting the first nuts.
 You will need 16 of these bolts and nuts (32 nuts if you decide to double nut it).

 For the bracing I just use scarp from what I have cut that is the same size as the internal dimensions of the box.
 These strips I cut around 1.5″ wide using that 3/4″ scrap.
 I try to use 12 of these and make sure to glue them together.
 But you need to make sure you keep plenty of room to remove and install the subwoofers.
 Make sure they do not go over the ports or where the ports will be.
 I would wait to glue these in, until after the port were installed.
 For bracing you will want the following 1.5″ strips cut.